Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 }
 ```

-**Conditional lists** pick a single feature from a collection based on conditions; they are akin to if-else if blocks in programming languages.
+**Conditional lists** pick a single feature from a collection based on conditions; they are akin to “if-else if” blocks in programming languages.
 Once a condition has been evaluated as successful (as determined via [success determination](#success-determination), the conditional list will select *only that one feature* for placement.

 ::: tip NOTE
 Instead, if *every* success should place a feature in the same location, use an [aggregate feature](#aggregate-features) pointing to [scatter features](#scatter-features) that proxy the target features.